 Marshall ADG has a long and proven history of designing, manufacturing, integrating, delivering and supporting innovative military medical systems.
 The Patient Transportation Unit (PTU) chosen by the Royal Netherlands Air Force is an innovative system developed to cater for existing and future end users.
 The systems are modular and allow any type of transport aircraft to be converted into a MEDEVAC platform in a short space of time.

 Marshall ADG has been supporting the RNLAF C-130 fleet with modifications and a range of maintenance, supply chain and engineering services for over 20 years.
 The C-130 MEDEVAC system represents a continuation of this long and successful relationship between the Netherlands Ministry of Defence and Marshall ADG.
 Marshall ADG’s commitment to the Netherlands is demonstrated through the utilisation of the Marshall Aerospace Netherlands office, located in Leiden to conduct the design and engineering for the MEDEVAC system in close co-operation with the other contractors.

 Alistair McPhee, Chief Executive of Marshall ADG, commented: “I am incredibly proud of the teams’ commitment to designing an innovative system that will help save lives.
 Through adding innovation and modularity, it gives our customer, the Royal Netherlands Air Force a new capability to support patients in transport.”

-The project manager at DMO commented: “Marshall ADG will deliver an innovative Patient Treatment Unit (PTU) and Medical Support Pallet (MSP) to provide the Royal Netherlands Air Force with a operationally essential, modular capability to support patients in need of care.”
+The project manager at DMO commented: “Marshall ADG will deliver an innovative Patient Transportation Unit (PTU) and Medical Support Pallet (MSP) to provide the Royal Netherlands Air Force with a operationally essential, modular capability to support patients in need of care.”